Telling siblings and family — managing different reactions

 Some siblings will immediately get it.
 You'll tell them what you've noticed, and they'll say, "Yeah, I've seen that too.
 What do you think we should do?"
 Those conversations will be the easiest ones and probably not representative of what happens with everyone else.

-Some siblings will be shocked.
+Some will be shocked.
 They didn't see it coming.
 They might cry or get angry or feel guilty that they didn't notice.
 They might say things like "Why didn't you tell me sooner?" or "Why didn't anyone mention this?"
 Their shock is not your failure to communicate.
 It's just where they are in the process.
-Give them time to process.
+Give them time.

-Some siblings will be angry.
-They might be angry at you for bringing this to them, angry at your parent for making this happen, angry at the situation in general.
+Some will be angry.
+They might be angry at you for bringing this to them, angry at your parent for being sick, angry at the situation in general.
 You might become the target for that anger because you're the one who made them aware of something scary.
 That's not about you.
 It's about them dealing with loss and fear in the only way they know how.

-Some siblings will deny it.
+Some will deny it.
 "I just talked to Dad and he seemed fine."
 Or "Mom's always been like that."
 Or "I think you're overreacting."
 They're not wrong that they had a conversation with your parent and your parent seemed fine.
 Parents have good days and bad days.
 Your sibling just happened to catch a good day.
-Or maybe your parent has been the same way for twenty years, and what you're seeing as decline is just what they've always been like.
 But if the denial is coupled with refusing to engage, refusing to see the situation, that gets harder.

-Some siblings will say they already knew.
-"Yeah, I've known something was off for a while.
-Glad you're finally catching up."
+Some will say they already knew.
+"Yeah, I've known something was off for a while."
 That might be true.
-That might also be defensiveness, someone trying to save face by claiming they were ahead of you.
+That might also be defensiveness, someone trying to save face.
 Either way, they're making this about whether you or they saw things first instead of focusing on what to do about it.

-Some siblings might try to involve themselves immediately in a way that doesn't feel helpful.
-Suddenly they're full of ideas about what your parent should do, where they should live, what medical tests they should have, without having heard the full situation or actually talked to your parent themselves.
+Some might try to involve themselves immediately in a way that doesn't feel helpful, suddenly full of ideas about what your parent should do, where they should live, what medical tests they should have, without having heard the full situation or actually talked to your parent themselves.
 They're solving a problem in their head instead of gathering information in reality.

 Managing Yourself in Their Reactions

-Here's what you can't do: managing everyone else's emotions while processing your own isn't possible.
+You cannot manage everyone else's emotions while processing your own.
 Responsibility for making your siblings feel okay about something genuinely scary doesn't fall to you.
-Convincing someone in denial that your observations are real won't work.
-Your brother's level of care can't be forced to match yours.
-How your sister reacts stays beyond your control.
+Convincing someone in denial that your observations are real won't work, at least not in the first conversation.
 What remains possible is staying stable.

 Your stability matters.
 If you fall apart every time you talk about this, your siblings will either get scared and overwhelmed, or they'll decide you're being hysterical and that nothing is actually wrong.
 If you stay calm and factual, you become the person who's holding the reality.
 That doesn't mean you can't have feelings.
 It means you're not putting your feelings on them.